Can Foam Rolling Help Lower Back Pain From Standing Too Long? | 321 STRONG Answers

 ### Hip flexors next

 Position the roller under one hip, face down, and roll from the hip crease toward mid-thigh.
-Tight hip flexors tilt your pelvis forward and pull continuously on your lumbar spine while you stand.
+Tight hip flexors tilt your pelvis and pull continuously on your lumbar spine while you stand.
 Loosening the hip flexors consistently delivers more lower back relief than almost any other area you can target with a roller.

 ### Mid-back, not lower back